Chapter 4 : Counterstroke

 “You never know,” he said.
 I laughed.

 This time, James and Sirius had the upper hand, until Snape cast two curses in quick succession.
 James dropped his wand and grabbed his wrist in pain; his entire arm looked red and burnt.
 Sirius fell to the floor, immobile.
+But they deserved it just as much as Snape did.

 As Snape turned away, satisfied, he spied me standing next to Remus.
 “What are you doing with them?” he asked acidly, a cold look in his dark eyes, like black holes.
 His eyes darted between me and Remus, and I could feel the last of our bonds of friendship fading away.